-These awards honor librarians and libraries for significant current or past achievements such as publications, program development, and leadership in the profession.
-Awards may include a citation and a cash award, and may be made to individuals or groups.
-Depending on the terms of the award, recipients need not necessarily be members of ASGCLA.
+These awards honor librarians, library staff, and libraries for significant current or past achievements such as publications, program development, and leadership in the profession.
+Awards include a citation and recognition at the annual ASGCLA Awards program at the Annual Conference.
+Only the ASGCLA/KLAS/NOD Award includes a cash award for the winning library.
+Depending on the terms of the award, recipients may be individuals or groups and need not necessarily be members of ASGCLA.

 All ASGCLA awards must conform to the guidelines contained in the Awards Manual of the American Library Association.

-If interested in sponsoring the Achievement Awards Ceremony held at ALA’s Annual Conference, view the sponsorship form in PDF format for additional information.
-Commitments must be received by Friday, March 16, 2019.
+If interested in sponsoring the Achievement Awards Ceremony held at ALA’s Annual Conference, please contact firstname.lastname@example.org.

 Formerly the ASCLA Service Award, this citation is presented to an ASGCLA personal member for outstanding service and leadership to the division.
 The award recognizes sustained leadership and exceptional service through participation in activities which have enhanced the stature, reputation, and overall strength of ASGCLA; and representation of ASGCLA to other appropriate organizations, institutions, or governmental agencies.

 - 2019 Liz Bishoff, Owner of Liz Bishoff Group LLC

 - 2018 Veronda J. Pitchford, Director of Membership Development & Resource Sharing, Reaching Across Illinois Library System (RAILS)

 - 2017 William “Will” R. Reed, Manager, Ohio Library for the Blind and Physically Disabled, Cleveland Public Library